Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Nonzero components of and

 \section{Nonzero components of $\chil$ and $\chiq$}

 As it is well known, the point group of a crystal (its crystal class), greatly constrains the nonzero elements of its optical susceptibility at any order~\cite{Boyd,Shen}.
-For the linear susceptibility, this is most easily seen by means of the substitution $\bm{k}\rightarrow\hat{G}\bm{k}$ in Eq.~\eqref{chi01}, which does not affect either the size or the shape of the BZ since the latter has all the symmetries of the $D_{3h}$ point group.
+For the linear susceptibility, this is most easily seen by means of the substitution $\bm{k}\rightarrow\hat{G}\bm{k}$ in Eq.~\eqref{chil11}, which does not affect either the size or the shape of the BZ, since the latter has all the symmetries of the $D_{3h}$ point group.
 Using the transformation in Eq.~\eqref{ztransf} we get:

-which constitutes a homogeneous system of $n_{D_{3h}}$ linear algebraic equations, $n_{D_{3h}}=12$ being the order of the $D_{3h}$ point group, each equation corresponding to one symmetry operation.
+This constitutes, for each $\hat{G}$, a homogeneous system of six linear algebraic equations (because of the symmetry $\chil=\chi^{\scp (1)}_{ji}$), and we have a similar system for each symmetry operation in $D_{3h}$.
 Upon consecutive application of all the symmetry operations in $D_{3h}$ it can be verified the following [$x$, $y$ and $z$ subscripts indicate Cartesian coordinates according to Fig.~\ref{crystal}(a)]:

 all other entries being zero.
-The same symmetries, along with time reversal, help us reduce the integral over the BZ to only its time-reversed irreducible part [tIBZ, see Fig.~\ref{crystal}(c)].
+The same symmetries, along with time reversal, help us reduce the integral over the BZ to only the tIBZ [see Fig.~\ref{crystal}(d)].
 To this end, we follow a symmetrizing strategy~\cite{Chadi1973}.
-For the linear susceptibility, the integral in Eq.~\eqref{chi01} can be written in the following fashion:
+For the linear susceptibility, the integral in Eq.~\eqref{chil11} can be written in the following fashion:

 where the sum over $\hat{G}$ extends to all the symmetry operations in the point group $D_3$ (the $C_s$ part in the decomposition $D_{3h}=D_3\times C_s$ becomes redundant in our 2D approximation) and $g=6$ is the order of $D_3$.
+The substitution $\bm{k}\rightarrow\hat{G}\bm{k}$ is indicated only in the momentum matrix elements as the energy bands already have the symmetry $\e_{cv}(\bm{k})=\e_{cv}(\hat{G}\bm{k})$.
 In this way, the integrand in Eq.~\eqref{chi1symm} has the full $D_3$ symmetry, and thus can be reduced to an integral over the IBZ times $g$.
-Time-reversal symmetry allows for a further reduction to the tIBZ times two.
+Time reversal symmetry allows for a further reduction to the tIBZ times two.
 Thus, Eq.~\eqref{chi1symm} goes over into:

 By using Eq.~\eqref{ztransf}, the integral in the equation above can be written as combinations of integrals of the kind in Eq.~\eqref{chil11} but over the tIBZ.
 More precisely, this can be done by using the transformation law: